TERMS AND CONDITIONS (12th December 2020)

 22. Changes to these Terms and Conditions

 22.1 We may alter these Terms and Conditions at any time.
-Any such changes will become binding on you upon your first use of Our Web App after the changes have been implemented.
+Any such changes will become binding on you upon your first use of Our Service after the changes have been implemented.
 You are therefore advised to check this page from time to time.